ArbitrumFoundation/docs/docs/token-circulating-supply.md

 [^3] The amount unlocked by the Arbitrum Foundation is based on the 700 million tokens in the vesting contract, plus the 50 million tokens that were initially distributed.

 [^4] The team, investor, and contributor tokens unlocked are calculated as the number seconds in a year divided by 12 from March 16 2024.

+_**Disclaimer:** The total circulating supply of tokens displayed is the best estimate as of March 17, 2024, based on publicly available information.
+It may not always reflect the actual circulating supply due to factors such as additional distributions from the ArbitrumDAO Treasury or the unlocking of vesting contracts.
+This page will undergo regular updates to ensure alignment with the most accurate representation of the total circulating supply._